 Are you having trouble making sense out of your life?
 Do you find yourself forgetting things more often?
 Is it taking longer to learn new skills than it used to?
 Why not sleep on it and see what happens.

-If you have trouble sleeping and would like to discover how to end insomnia without resorting to sleeping pills, even if you’ve struggled with sleep problems for years, I have a free 41 page special report to help you.
+If you have trouble sleeping and would like to end your insomnia without resorting to sleeping pills, even if you’ve struggled with sleep problems for years, start by identifying which of these 7 mistakes is causing your insomnia.